jddixon/xlattice_go/doc/xlReg_protocol.md

   adjusted by the server
 * **EndPointCount***, which also is subject to change by the server

+### Error Message

+In the current implementation this message has a single field, an `ErrDesc` string.

 ## Join and JoinReply

 ### Join Message

+In the current implementation a Join message has only a single field, `ClusterName`, a string.
+If the cluster exists and few members have joined than the cluster size, the xlReg server will sdnd a JoinReply message.
+Otherwise, the server will send an error message and close the connection.

 ### JoinReply Message

+If a Join request succeeds, the server responds with a JoinReply
+containing:

+* the **endPontCount**, a possibly adjusted endPoint count and
+* **clusterID**, the usual 256-bit binary value

+This is the point at which prospective members knowing only the cluster name will learn the cluster ID.

 ## GetCluster and ClusterMembers